-Yes.
-Clownfish born as a male.
+Yes, clownfish can change their gender.
+Clownfish are born as a male.
 But they show sequential hermaphroditism.
 It means all clownfish consist of both male and female reproductive organs.
-So Clownfish Gender can changed.
+So Clownfish can change their gender.

 - Natural death